 Moobkambika Wildlife Sanctuary gets its name from the Mokambika Temple dedicated to Goddess Mookambika – a prominent local deity.
 The sanctuary is located in Udupi district and covers an area of 247 sq.
 KMs.
 It is located about 125 Kms from the city of Mangalore.

 The sanctuary is divided into three zones: core zone, buffer zone and tourist zone.
-Each of them covers around 114, 90 and 43 sq.
-KMs of area respectively.
-You can spot leopards and tigers roaming about here.
+Each of them covers around 114, 90 and 43 sq. km of area respectively.
+You can spot leopards and tigers here.
 Lion-tailed macaque, sambar, barking deer etc are also found.